-The filter canister has a central neutron absorber rod that is comprised of an outer strong back tube surrounding a 2.125° O.D. tube filled with sintered B4C pellets.
+The filter canister has a central neutron absorber rod that is comprised of an outer strong back tube surrounding a 2.125" O.D. tube filled with sintered B4C pellets.

 The filter canisters are not expected to contain significant quantities of fuel particles larger than 850 microns.
-The filter canisters are used with the defueling water cleanup system (DWCS) and the defueling vacuum system.
+The filter canisters are used with the DWCS and the defueling vacuum system.
 The DWCS is used to process both spent fuel pool/fuel transfer canal water and reactor coolant system (RCS) water.
-In the RCS, the DWCS suction is located in the upper region of the reactor vessel, where large fuel debris (i.e., > 850μ) would not be expected to be suspended in solution.
+In the RCS, the DWCS suction is located in the upper region of the reactor vessel, where large fuel debris (i.e., >850u) would not be expected to be suspended in solution.
+The DWCS has been modified to allow suction from the Reactor Vessel annulus at approximately the 296' elevation.
+At this lower elevation, it is possible that larger than 850 micron size particles may be introduced into the filter canisters.
+However, a screen has been placed in the inlet pipe to the filter canister to prevent these larger particles from entering the filter canisters.
 The spent fuel pool/fuel transfer canal is not expected to contain significant quantities of fuel particles larger than 850 microns.
 Consequently, the DWCS filter canisters are not expected to contain significant quantities of fuel particles larger than 850 microns.